Your first visit

 Practical information when planning your visit

-When visiting Louisiana you must book a time slot in advance, which helps avoid long queues by the entrance.
-It is also possible to combine the time slot with an admission ticket.
 You will find information on ticket options, opening hours, special discounts on admissions and more below.

 Visiting with children